 The Home Office used a standard arrangement for the siren station as detailed in this sheet kindly provided by Russell Barnes.
-This planning guide shows the sizes and weights of the various components parts making up a complete station.
-The siren controls where located on the switch panel described in the next sub-topic.
+This planning guide shows the sizes and weights of the various component parts making up a complete station.
+The siren controls were located on the switch panel described in the next sub-topic.

 If the siren was mounted on a building, the siren switch panel was often located close to the point where the electricity supply entered the building housing.
 Its supply was taken from the non-metered side of the incoming mains.
-If a suitable tall building was not available the siren would be pole mounted with switch panel in a nearby cabinet with a few variations on this standard pattern, such as the provision of a heater to stop moisture buildup.
+A pole mounted siren would have its switch panel in a nearby cabinet.
+These have variations from the standard siren station pattern, such as the provision of a heater to stop moisture buildup.

 Siren Switch Panel